 Where are they in the world?
 Search, find, note, colour where they are on own map.

 Find out about food that animals, insects and amphibians eat.
-What do people in the North and South pole eat?
+What do people in the jungle eat?
+What do we eat?

+Find out about the people that live in the jungle.
 What do they wear?
 What do they do?
 What do they eat?
 Where do they live?
 Compare it with us.